 Sake is deeply connected to Japanese culture and many of Japan’s traditions and customs.
 From ancient times Sake has been offered to the Gods calling it the “Drink of the Gods”.
 It has deep ties to religion, ceremonies, traditions, and everyday social interaction.
 Making a toast with Atsukan, warm Sake On the surface, Sake may...Read More

-Do you love sweets and trying them wherever you go?
-Then, you are at the right place!
+Are you a sweets person, always tempted by cakes, cookies, and cute confections?
+Well, you are at the right place!
 In this post, we will take you on a sweets journey through Nagoya.
-We will start with a very brief introduction to sweets in Japan and then continue with the historical development of Japan’s sweets scene.
-Next, we...Read More
+First,we will start with a very brief introduction to sweets in Japan and the historical development of Japanese sweets.
+Next, we will...Read More

 Are you a foodie who wants to experience Japanese cuisine in Nagoya?
 In our opinion, food isn’t only something to be enjoyed in restaurants.
 You need to go out there, be adventurous, and say yes! to everything if you want to really get to know the local Nagoya cuisine.
 The food experiences in Nagoya will...Read More